VIRTUOSOCRYPTO/EXXearnnest/test_result.md

       - working: false
         agent: "testing"
         comment: "❌ TESTED: In-App Notification System has critical backend errors preventing functionality.
 GET /api/notifications endpoint failing with 500 status and 'Failed to get notifications' error.
 Backend logs show 'string indices must be integers, not str' error indicating data structure issues in notification retrieval or user data handling.
 This prevents users from accessing their notifications, making the notification system non-functional.
 Requires debugging of user data handling in notification system."
+      - working: true
+        agent: "testing"
+        comment: "✅ TESTED: In-App Notification System now working correctly.
+GET /api/notifications successfully returns notification data with proper structure (notifications array, unread_count, total_count).
+The 'string indices must be integers, not str' error appears to have been resolved for the notifications endpoint.
+System is functional and ready for use."

   - task: "Dashboard Engagement - Active Alerts API"
     implemented: true